Raycho01/Raycho01/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Raycho.
 I'm an iOS developer who started this exciting journey at the beginning of 2022.
-With a love for technologies, I thrive on creating seamless and innovative mobile experiences.
-At 22 years old, I'm always eager to learn and grow, staying up-to-date with the latest trends and advancements in the tech world.
+I have passion for technologies and at 22 years old, I'm always eager to learn and grow, staying up-to-date with the latest trends and advancements in the tech world.
 I'm located in Sofia, Bulgaria, where I just graduated the Technical University with bachelor degree.
 I'm always open for new possibilities and ways to improve myself, so don't hesitate to text me.

 Email: raycho.kostadinov01@gmail.com